LisePetculescu/hogwarts5/README.md

 How to run the tests in this program:

 Disclaimer:
-* If you want to run the tests in the terminal you have to be in the file foldr of this program.
+* If you want to run the tests in the terminal you have to be in the file folder of this program.
-* If you're using powershell your JAVA_HOME variable needs to be set up.
+* If you're using powershell on windows your JAVA_HOME variable needs to be set up in system environment variables.
 * You can also use a Git Bash terminal.